 The Ryder Cup like format was selected for the competition with the top 14 Austin metro area golf professionals playing against the top 14 male amateurs.
 Each team is headed by a selected captain who in turn chooses his team.
 The yearly competition has been a testament to “Coach,” filled with excitement, fellowship and “true grit.”

 Support for the event was provided by a group of individuals and businesses that became known as the Hannon Society.
 Proceeds from their efforts were initially used to support the University of Texas George Hannon Scholarship Fund.
 This fund was fully endowed with the help of additional contributions from the Barton Creek Men’s Golf Association.
 In 2003, the Hannon Cup was upgraded to an official 501(c)(3) non-profit organization and was renamed the Hannon Cup Association.
-The Association is governed by a Steering Committee of 13 individuals and advised by Coach Hannon.
-Over the years, the Association has evolved from a one event, single purpose entity to a major contributor to growth of the game initiatives in central Texas.
+The Association is governed by a Steering Committee and advised by Coach Hannon.
+Over the years, the Association has evolved from a one event, single purpose entity to a major contributor to initiatives designed to grow golf in central Texas.

 Southern Texas PGA George Hannon Scholarship

 Administered by the STPGA Foundation and supported by the Hannon Cup Association, merit based scholarships are awarded each year to deserving boys and girls.
 The Hannon Cup Association feels very strongly about the scholarship program and the George Hannon Scholarship is currently the largest scholarship awarded through the STPGA Foundation.
 For more information about the George Hannon Scholarship or any of the other scholarships offer through the STPGA Foundation please visit the South Texas PGA Website here.